INOVA-Technology/Conquest/README.md

 * - have at least 100 different rooms
 * - add directions like nw
 * - add some kind of plot
-* - add add a help/? command that tells about essential commands like quests, achievements, and info.
-Not too many commands though, maybe just those idk
 * - add installer
 * - add an updater
 * - you can only have one of each item